 Gather information on the structure and interdependent functions/roles of a CART program.
 Learn about protocol development and management, development and use of Memoranda of Understanding, CART composition, training including tabletop exercises and field scenarios, and CART certification standards.
 Examine a case study which integrates all topics covered for effective CART leadership.

 Gain an overview of the Investigative Officer Checklist resource, which can be found in the Resources tab on this webpage.
 The course will guide you through a case-scenario review of important checklist elements and considerations for effective use.
-You will be provided with information to support accurate and effective response to reports of endangered missing or abducted children, and effective transition from patrol first response to ongoing investigation of the case.
+You will be provided with information to support accurate and effective response to reports of endangered, missing or abducted children, and effective transition from patrol first response to ongoing investigation of the case.

 Consider the scope and scale of the problem of missing and abducted children including CART structure, function and command considerations, investigative considerations, canvass operations, search operations, volunteer management, digital forensics, logistics, recovery, and reunification.
 Examine a case study in which all concepts taught are integrated and considered for an effective overall response.